Why and How to make “Gaba Rice”

 When Science explains the health benefits of an old tradition, we must listen.

-Sprouted brown rice must get your attention when you read about the increase of Arsenic contamination.
+Sprouted brown rice must get your attention when you read about the increase of Arsenic contamination in our foods.

 What is Gaba rice?
 Sprouted brown rice, known as hatsuga genmai in Japanese, is brown rice that is allowed to germinate by soaking the rice before cooking.